wpidlib/WPID-Library-Docs/tutorials/Logging/dataLogging.md

 ![Files On SD Card](filesOnSDCard.png)

 You are then going to want to select all of these files and copy them to the file path WPID-Library/python_resources/VexLogs
+> Note: If this folder does not exist, right click and add a new folder called "VexLogs," the python script will not find the files if the folder is not named VexLogs
 > Note: Make sure to store or remove any old files already existing in this file path.

 ![Files In Library 1](fileInLibrary1.png)